hamsburger/Sayari_Data_Task/README.md

 There are a few options for reproducing results
 ### Makefile + Docker (Recommended)
-Simply running ```make``` in the terminal in root directory will build the docker container and run the entire crawling process as shown in [methodology](#methodology)
+Simply running ```make``` in the terminal in root directory will build the docker container and run all crawling steps as shown in [methodology](#methodology)

 You can specify ```make run``` or ```make crawl``` to skip the build.

-Or if you already web crawled, you can just run ```make postprocess``` to build graph dataset and generate visualization.
+Or if you already web crawled and want to skip it, you can just run ```make postprocess``` to build graph dataset and generate visualization.

 ### Virtual Environment
 You can also set up a virtual environment yourself.
 Google how to set one up, there arem any ways, and once you've activated the environment, run the following code to install packages.
 ```bash
     pip install -r requirements.txt
 ```
-To run entire crawling process:
+To run all crawling steps:
 ```bash
     scrapy crawl business_spider
 ```